HenryXi/kafka/README.md

 This is another message
 ```
 Type some words in the third terminal you can get them
 in fourth terminal.
-This is a sample producer(the third terminal) and consumer(the fourth
+There is a sample producer(the third terminal) and a consumer(the fourth
-terminal).
+terminal) in this demo.

 Happy learning.